 The Ponemon Institute’s annual “Cost of Data Breach” study, released this week, served up a clear message: Damages from cyberattacks continue to climb, but organizations can stem these rising costs by preparing and supporting their incident response (IR) team, saving hundreds of thousands of dollars on average.

-It’s long been our mission to help organizations transform their IR capabilities, and we’ve done so through our innovative Incident Response Platform.
+It’s long been our mission to help organizations transform their IR capabilities, and we’ve done so through our innovative Security Orchestration, Automation, and Response (SOAR) Platform.
 With our latest platform release, version 26, we’re delighted to launch Resilient Incident Visualization.

 Incident Visualization Changes the Game

 Resilient Incident Visualization is an industry first.
 It leverages the simple fact that actually seeing connections between incidents in a way like never before can help security analysts zero in on concerted attacks and respond in record time.
 It’s a simple yet powerful concept successful in, and now adopted from, other business areas.

 Resilient Incident Visualization graphically displays multidimensional relationships between incident artifacts or indicators of compromise (IoCs) and incidents in an organization’s environment.
 Security analysts can: